abuehl/abuehl.github.io/_posts/2026-04-20-unneeded-recompilations-when-using-partitions.md

 This is an implementation file of the `Core` module, aka an "implementation unit".

-`FinalizerDock.cpp` only needs declarations from the `:Transaction` partition, but due to The fact that `"module Core;"` imports the whole interface of the `Core` module (as [mandated by the standard](https://eel.is/c++draft/module#unit-8) ), all partitions of the `Core` module are implicitly imported as well.
+`FinalizerDock.cpp` only needs declarations from the `:Transaction` partition, but due to the fact that `"module Core;"` implicitly imports the whole interface of the `Core` module (as [mandated by the standard](https://eel.is/c++draft/module#unit-8) ), all partitions of the `Core` module are implicitly imported as well.